clockworklabs/SpacetimeDB/.github/pull_request_template.md

 *Describe any testing you've done, and any testing you'd like your reviewers to do, so that you're confident that all the changes work as expected!*

+- [x] *Write a test you've completed here.*
+- [ ] *Write a test you want a reviewer to do here, so they can check it off when they're satisfied.*